basinilya/rememberme/README.md

 Set the `Path=<contextRoot>` for the cookie

 Temporarily store password in session and convert to cookie in a global filter.
-This will allow to store only the successfully used credentials instead of deleting the them while serving the error page
+This will allow to store only the successfully used credentials instead of deleting them while serving the error page

 Detect container HTTP listener has SSL/TLS enabled (`request.isSecure()` unreliable due to possible offload).
 Possibly use a custom `SSLSocketFactory` tweaked for "trust all" to access the HTTP listener on local host.